Recognising stress at uni

 I never used to get stressed as a child.

-Throughout school, right through from SATs to A Levels, I would never get worked up about exams.
-I was quite lucky really, in that I always felt very comfortable in my environment; good friends, stable home life and lots of extra-curricular activity.
+Throughout school, right through from SATs to A-Levels, I would never get worked up about exams.
+I was quite lucky really, in that I always felt very comfortable in my environment; I had good friends, a stable home life and lots of extra-curricular activities.
 That feeling of comfort and security, combined with the fact that I tended to do quite well academically, meant that I never came to know stress in the same way as many of my peers.
-Throughout my teenage years, even the idea of what constituted stress remained pretty abstract, to me it was just things that were a bit annoying or frustrating.
+Throughout my teenage years, even the idea of what constituted stress remained pretty abstract; to me it was just things that were a bit annoying or frustrating.

 It was the same for mental health.
-You’d very rarely hear anybody speak about mental health, and I certainly didn’t know what these ideas related to.
+I very rarely heard anybody speak about mental health, and I certainly didn’t know what these ideas related to.
 University provided an awakening in that regard.
-In my three years at Cardiff I started to become engaged in some of the issues surrounding mental health and young people specifically, thanks to some really great pieces in my student magazine, the awareness raising of groups like Heads Above The Waves and the experiences of my friends and peers.
+In my three years at Cardiff I started to become engaged in some of the issues surrounding mental health and young people specifically, thanks to some really great pieces in my student magazine, the awareness-raising of groups like Heads Above The Waves and the experiences of my friends and peers.

-When you’re at university, it’s so important that you’re conscious and aware of your own mental health and of those around you.
-When you’re adjusting to everything that student life throws at you: socialising, the even greater academic pressure and the addition for many of increased sex, alcohol and drugs, it’s no surprise that a lot of people start to experience mental health problems around this age.
-It’s a cocktail that seems custom made to put pressure on you mentally.
+When you’re at university, it’s so important that you’re conscious and aware of your own mental health and that of those around you.
+When you’re adjusting to everything that student life throws at you - socialising, the even greater academic pressure and the addition for many of sex, alcohol and drugs - it’s no surprise that a lot of people start to experience mental health problems around this age.
+It’s a cocktail that seems custom-made to put pressure on you mentally.

-For me personally, that ignorance to mental health that I’d been afforded throughout my non-affected teens, meant that when I did start to experience problems of my own, I didn’t recognise what was happening.
-I’d coped pretty well during the majority of my time in Cardiff; sitting my exams, completing coursework, taking in the city, and adjusting to new houses and friendship groups with relative comfort.
-It was when the end of those three amazing years started to close in that things started to change.
+For me personally, this ignorance to mental health that I’d been afforded throughout my teen years meant that when I did start to experience problems of my own, I didn’t recognise what was happening.
+I’d coped pretty well during the majority of my time in Cardiff, sitting my exams, completing coursework, taking in the city, and adjusting to new houses and friendship groups with relative comfort.
+It was when the end of those three amazing years started to close in that things began to change.

 In my final months of university, with the uncertainty of what came after looming, I started to feel some quite big changes.
 I was seeing a doctor at the time about another illness, and I expressed my worry to her about continuing physical symptoms such as a tight chest, pain around my neck and joints, and trouble sleeping.
 With no point of reference, and the misconception that my untroubled youth left me immune to stress, the suggestion that these symptoms might be down to rising stress levels was something that I struggled to accept when it was put to me.

-Moving forward, I came to identify worries around uprooting from this environment in which I had become so happy, and the stress that this caused was compounded as I became more and more emotional.
+I came to identify worries around being uprooted from this environment in which I had become so happy.
+The stress that this caused was compounded as I became more and more emotional.
 I remember quite vividly finishing my final exam, sitting alone in my room and feeling a well of emptiness inside of me.
-It was a bit of a ‘penny drop’ moment really, that acceptance that my emotional wellbeing was taking a real hit for the first time in my life.
-This was completely untapped territory for me, but something that I had to face up to as my anxieties snowballed after my graduation.
-I didn’t deal with these issues and allowed them to multiply, and within the space of six months anxiety had become a very real part of my life.
+It was a bit of a ‘penny-drop’ moment really - that acceptance that my emotional wellbeing was taking a real hit for the first time in my life.
+This was completely uncharted territory for me, but something that I had to face up to as my anxieties snowballed after my graduation.
+I didn’t deal with these issues and allowed them to multiply, and within the space of six months, anxiety had become a very real part of my life.